#LaissezLesBonsTempsRouler Mardi Gras In New Orleans Is All About The Food

 — Shelby Latino (@shelby_latino) February 28, 2017

-Whether you do Mardi Gras New Orleans or Mardi Gras at home, have fun and be safe.
+Whether you do Mardi Gras in New Orleans or Mardi Gras at home, have fun and be safe.

-What is your favorite Mardi Gras New Orleans, or Mardi Gras at home food or drink?
+What is your favorite Mardi Gras in New Orleans or Mardi Gras at-home food or drink?

 [Featured Image by Sean Gardner/Getty Images]